stephensl/LS181/study_guide.md

  #### Constraints

+ Constraints are an integral part of database schema, and enforce limits on the types of data that can be stored in a database, and how it should be structured.
+Constraints ensure data integrity, as data must conform to a defined set of rules, and deviation from these constraints disqualifies data from entering the database.
+Constraints effectively 'screen' data, to ensure that it is consistent, and accurately represents the entity being modeled.

  ##### Description:

  While data types serve as one level of constraint limiting the data that may exist in a relation, there are numerous additional constraints to offer more precise control and protect data integrity.
 These constraints also allow for data to be constrained in relation to other data present in the table.
 Generally, constraints create eligibility requirements that prospective data must meet in order to be stored.